Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/sgbd/mongodb-atlas/access-mongodb-atlas-locally-through-cli.md

 ## Conclusion
 Note: This document contains example commands and use cases for the `mongosh` shell in MongoDB.
 Always be cautious when performing any updates or deletions on your database and ensure you have proper backups and permissions.

-For more details on installing `mongosh`, refer to the [MongoDB documentation](https://docs.mongodb.com/mongodb-shell/install/).